werumZov/ryzenmods/README.md

 Modrinth: https://modrinth.com/mod/ryzen-mods

+All source files in archive in soucrce folder

 ## Setup

 For setup instructions, please see the [Fabric Documentation page](https://docs.fabricmc.net/develop/getting-started/creating-a-project#setting-up) related to the IDE that you are using.